jenkinsci/postbuildscript-plugin/README.md

 ## Release Notes

+### Version 3.2.0

+Dependencies require Jenkins 2.359, so this will be the new base version for the PostBuildScript plugin.

 ### Version 3.1.0

 Updated Jenkins Plugin Parent to Version 4.32 to ensure, that no Log4j issues exist.
 Also updated Matrix Project dependency